SBX/Mechanics

 Perfect Guard

-• Perfect Guard quickly drains your Basara guage (notably more then other arc system works titles)
+• Perfect Guard quickly drains your Basara guage (notably more than other arc system works titles)

 • Perfect Guard pushes the opponent further away while blocking as well as negating chip damage